Click here to get the FAQ on IOT staff

 Who is using the platform now?

-there are a number of cities in trial/deploy at the same time now with different levels of maturity, for most of them a new Organisation has been activated in the platform: Florence, Tuscany area with many cities, Prato city with two pilots, Pisa city, Lonato Del Garda, Garda Lake area, Sardegna region and Cagliari metropolitan area, Helsinki city, Antwerp city, Modena, Santiago de compostela, etc... (at 20-10-2019) Each user may be registered to only one Organisation at time.
+there are a number of cities in trial/deploy at the same time now with different levels of maturity, for most of them a new Organisation has been activated in the platform: Florence, Tuscany area with many cities, Prato city with two pilots, Pisa city, Lonato Del Garda, Garda Lake area, Sardegna region and Cagliari metropolitan area, Helsinki city, Antwerp city, Modena, Santiago de compostela in Spain, etc... (at 20-10-2019).
+Each user may be registered to only one Organisation at time.
 The registration at the Organisation is moderated since private data of the Organisation can be there and they may adopt different policies for data access, and user registration.
 On the other hand, you can register using DISIT Organisation to see the tools working on open data regarding Tuscany, many cities such as Firenze, Pisa, Lucca, Massa, Prato, Pistoia, Arezzo, Grosseto, Massa, etc. etc.

 in addition there are a number of Industry IOT Installations on premise of companies.